zipCoder933/Xbuilders/README.md

 * https://github.com/Athemis/PixelPerfectionCE/tree/master
 * https://github.com/Wallbraker/PixelPerfection?tab=readme-ov-file

+### Blender profiles
+There are 2 blender profiles, one for blocks and one for entities
+* The block profile has +Y as up direction
+* The entity profile has -Y as up direction
+  * LETS JUST LEAVE IT! it works, and its easier than any other solution.
+    * If we manually flip the model in the code, we also flip the normals
+      * A solution would be to let the normals be flipped in the blender, however it may make things problematic for design
+      * Overall, the easiest solution that works is just to have a negative Y blender profile

 # Managable To-Do List towards XBuilders 2
 We split the implementation features into a list of items that can be completed in a very short (~1h) time period.